 \section{Abstract}

-We aim to generate virtual commuting networks in the French rural regions in order to study the dynamics of their municipalities.
-Since we have to model small commuting flows between municipalities with a few hundreds or thousands inhabitants, we opt for a stochastic model presented by \citet{Gargiulo2012}.
-It reproduces the various possible complete networks using an iterative process, stochastically choosing a workplace in the region for each commuter living in the municipality of a region.
-The choice is made considering the job offers in each municipality of the region and the distance to all the possible destinations.
-This paper presents how to adapt and implement this model to generate French regions commuting networks between municipalities.
-We address three different questions: How to generate a reliable virtual commuting network for a region highly dependant of other regions for the satisfaction of its resident's demand for employment?
+We aim to generate virtual commuting networks in the rural regions of France in order to study the dynamics of their municipalities.
+Since it will be necessary to model small commuting flows between municipalities with a few hundred or thousand inhabitants, we have opted for the stochastic model presented by \cite{Gargiulo2012}.
+This model reproduces various possible complete networks using an iterative process, stochastically selecting a workplace in the region for each commuter living in the municipality of a region.
+The choice is made considering the job offers in each municipality of the region and the distance to all of the possible destinations.
+This paper will present methods for adapting and implementing this model to generate commuting networks between municipalities for regions in France.
+We address three different issues: How can we generate a reliable virtual commuting network for a region that is highly dependent on other regions for the satisfaction of its resident's demands for employment?
 What about a convenient deterrence function?
 How to calibrate the model when detailed data is not available?
-We answer proposing an extended job search geographical base for commuters living in the municipalities, we compare two different deterrence functions and we show that the parameter is a constant for network linking French municipalities.
+Our solution proposes an extended job search geographical base for commuters living in the municipalities, we compare two different deterrence functions and we show that the parameter is a constant for network linking municipalities in France.